 Awesome!
 A landscaping business is perfect for introverts who prefer nature above people and have a knack at turning ordinary trees and shrubs into masterpieces.
 As a landscaper, you will be able to spend every day out in nature, wrist deep in dirt, creating an oasis for people to enjoy.

 To get started, put together a landscaping kit that consists of tools such as trimmers, spades (all sizes), bucket(s), shovels, chainsaw, rake, and scrub and hedge shears.
 Create a bunch of posters advertising your services and put these up all over town and your local neighborhood.

 If you are any good, you should be able to attract enough work to employ a small crew and grow (pun intended) further…

 QUICK TIP: To get you going, start with this article by Entrepreneur magazine.

 6. Creative Arts & Crafts

-If you are a creative, introspective soul, becoming an artist and crafting your products can be that business idea for introverts you’ve been waiting for.
+If you are a creative, introspective soul, becoming an artist and crafting your products can be that this is one of the business ideas for introverts you’ve been waiting for.
 Arts and craft businesses are growing steadily and thriving through online marketplaces such as Etsy and Amazon.